 When choosing to livestream your wedding, Mike Staff Productions recommends preparing your virtual wedding guests so they know what to expect.

 "We offer a custom webpage for your wedding.
 This acts as the 'home base' for your wedding live stream.
 Prior to your wedding day, you'll need to share the link with your friends and family.
 Couples usually choose to include it on their invitation, wedding website, change the date cards, or even their social media profiles.
 We recommend sharing your livestream link early so your guests can easily find your livestream on your wedding day with no difficulties."

 The idea of a robotic bartender might sound pretty wild, but hear us out.
 Imagine being able to create, mix and serve custom cocktails - made with precision accuracy - at the touch of a button.

 The team at Somabar, the award-winning automated bartender, explains how this type of technology can bring something special to your big day.

 "Perhaps there is a rum you both discovered while vacationing in the islands, or a ferocious tequila shared one particularly crazy night.
 Somabar can craft your cocktail service using the liquors and ingredients that you love and cherish," they explain.

 Have some fun and give the cocktails names that your guests will love.
-"Name the bride's favorite drink 'Vanessa's Nightly Cosmo', and for the Groom, 'James' Secret Negroni'.
-Don't forget to honor the best man by naming the Tequila Sour 'Chris' Lost Weekend'.
+"Name the bride's favourite drink 'Vanessa's Nightly Cosmo', and for the Groom, 'James' Secret Negroni'.
+Don't forget to honour the best man by naming the Tequila Sour 'Chris' Lost Weekend'.
 Now that's a conversation starter!"